phac-nml/mikrokondo/docs/troubleshooting/FAQ.md

 ### Issues with groovy script modules and resume

-- We have observed issues with resume processes when running a large number of samples at a time (>1000) on HPC environments resulting in the pipeline getting stuck.
+- We have observed issues when resuming the pipeline when running a large number of samples (>500) in HPC environments resulting in the pipeline getting stuck.
 If this happens to you regularly it is best to skip those processes.
-This affects allelel calling with locidex and StarAMR primarily.
+This primarily affects allele calling with locidex and StarAMR.